Skip to content

 Review criteria: manifest id matches plugins.json entry, plugin loads without errors, declared permissions match what the code uses, description is accurate and in English, no malicious or deceptive behavior.

-• Access active SSH session I/O or terminal output
+• Active SSH session I/O or terminal output streams

 Sync plugin exclusivity